xrysamuel/CS2305-ArchLab/Transpose/report.md

 # Optimizing Matrix Transpose on GPUs

-## 1 Implementation of Matrix Transpose
+## 1 Implementating Matrix Transpose

-In this lab, our goal is to implement and evaluate the matrix transpose operation.
-We aim to transpose an $N \times N$ single-precision floating-point matrix, with the input and output stored in separate memory arrays.
-Different versions of the matrix transpose will be implemented to compare their performance.
+In this lab, we aim to implement and assess the matrix transpose operation.
+Our focus lies in transposing an $N \times N$ single-precision floating-point matrix, with distinct memory arrays allocated for the input and output.
+Various iterations of the matrix transpose will be carried out to facilitate a comparative performance analysis.

-### 1.1 CPU Implementation of Matrix Transpose
+### 1.1 Matrix Transpose On CPU

-On the CPU, we use the simplest method for matrix transposition, which involves a nested loop structure.
-This method is optimized with the `-O2` compiler flag and has a time complexity of $O(n^2)$.
+On CPU, we adopt the most straightforward method, which involves a nested loop structure and is optimized with the `-O2` compiler flag.
+It has a time complexity of $O(n^2)$.

 ```c
 void transposeCPU(float *inputMat, float *outputMat, int N)